Guidance on Tax

 ONDC Tax Guidance Part A - Tax implications on the ONDC Network

-Part A provides an outline of how Buyer Apps, Seller Apps and Logistics Service Providers are likely to be treated under the existing provisions of the Income Tax Act and GST Laws.
+This section provides an outline of how Buyer Apps, Seller Apps and Logistics Service Providers are likely to be treated under the existing provisions of the Income Tax Act and GST Laws.
 This part also discusses Section 194-O of the Income Tax Act, and Tax Collection at Source under the CGST Act, which contain specific obligations for e-commerce entities.
 The guidance is delineated for the different product categories and transaction models.

-Part A - Tax implications on ONDC Network
+Tax implications on ONDC Network

 Download